Skip to content

 If ommitted or "cache": The first seen date will determine the format for all dates going forward (faster)

-If "auto": The date format will always be auto-detected each time.
+If "auto": The date format will be auto-detected with each parse.
 This can be used if the date could be in different formats (slower)

-Time Formats
+Time Values

 Supported Formats: ANSIC, UNIX, RUBY, RFC822, RFC822Z, RFC1123, RFC1123Z, RFC3339, RFC3339, RFC3339N, NGINX